-[PR-5.11.6-6] 5G system shall be able to support an authorized 3rd party to set policies on which PIN Elements can access which services or PIN elements in an PIN.
+[PR-5.11.6-6] 5G system shall be able to support an authorized PIN user or an authorized 3rd party application to set policies on which PIN Elements can access which services or PIN elements in an PIN.

-[PR-5.11.6-7] 5G system shall be able to support an authorized 3rd party to set policies duration of access, IP connectivity type (local break out 5GC etc) local services etc.
+[PR-5.11.6-7] 5G system shall be able to support an authorized PIN user or an authorized 3rd party application to set policies duration of access, IP connectivity type (local break out 5GC etc) local services etc.